 After last week’s events, social media companies made another attempt at saving humanity.
-Twitter booted Trump and a few similar-minded fellows, Google and Apple did the same with Parler.
-But is censorship the right way to stem the swell of disinformation, postfactualism, dislocation from reality?
+Twitter booted Trump and some of his enablers, Google and Apple did the same with Parler.
+But is censorship the right way to stem the swell of disinformation, postfactuality, dislocation from reality?
 I think not.
 Here’s a better solution.
-And it’s even compatible with financial trading.
+And you can even use it to earn some extra dollars.

 Our politics and media are controlled by elites who worship Satan and run a child sex ring.
 According to a recent poll, 17% of Americans agree to this statement, 46% disagree, 37% say they don’t know.
-The 17% believers are not surprising.
-You’ll find 17 crackpots in almost any group of 100 people.
+The 17% believers seem no big surprise.
+You may find 17 crackpots in most groups of 100 people.
 But how is it possible that 37% “don’t know”?

 The Bear Test

 In the far past, alternative facts tended to correct themselves.
 You could develop the theory that cave bears won’t harm you.
 And even gather followers.
 Sooner or later they’d all be eaten by a bear.
 Reality check at work.
 But if you today believe in QAnon, chemtrails, or China funded election stealing conspiracies, reality will not reach out and slap you in the face.
 Your belief won’t put you at an immediate disadvantage.
 But nevertheless it will have consequences.

 The obvious one is bad political leadership.
 Representative democracies compete with other forms of government.
 The United States, with their economical and military power, could be the natural leader in that competition.
 Instead, they became the global laughingstock.
 Administration by bragging and alternative facts can entertain followers, but is ill suited for real challenges, such as dealing with a pandemic.
 And as US voters decided in November 2020 to terminate that debacle, they were unaware that the worst was yet to come.